Crojik-technologies/Fragmented-crow/README.md

 # _NEWS_
 ## FCROW21 fragments hosted on just 4 raspberry pi servers, soon to upgrade (01-14-21)
-## FCROW21 PHO network relocation to new server on [ScratchHost](https://scratch.mit.edu/projects/473945139/) on 01-14-21, all other networks to stay on greenhat servers.
+## FCROW21 PHO network relocation to new server on ScratchHost on 01-17-21, all other networks to stay on greenhat servers.
 (01-14-21)